 Ensure you have enough space in the room where you will train your dog.
 It’s also vital that your dog doesn’t feel scared and is comfortable in the room.

 If this isn’t possible, it might lead to problems during training sessions.
 One option is to call a professional trainer if you can’t provide the space needed.
-You can visit their site online to know more about their training services.
+You can visit their site online to learn more about their training services.

 Get the proper equipment